SuperAwesomeLTD/sa-kws-ios-sdk-docs/versions/3.0.0/source/02auth.rst

 ============== ======================== ========
 Value           Type                     Meaning
 ============== ======================== ========
-user            LoggedUserModelProtocol  If non-null, the SDK was able to create an authenticate the user error           Error                    If non-null, an error occurred
+result          LoggedUserModelProtocol  If non-null, the SDK was able to create an authenticate the user error           Error                    If non-null, an error occurred
 ============== ======================== ========